Plagues of Egypt: Plague Eight: Swarms of Locusts

+Plague Nine: Three Days of Darkness

+Plague Ten: Death of the Firstborn

 Before this final plague, God commands Moses to tell the Israelites to mark a lamb's blood above their doors in order that the Angel of Death will pass over them (i.e., that they will not be touched by the death of the firstborn).
 Pharaoh orders the Israelites to leave, taking whatever they want, and asks Moses to bless him in the name of the Lord.
-The passage goes on to state that the passover sacrifice recalls the time when the "passed over the houses of the Israelites in Egypt".
+The passage goes on to state that the passover sacrifice recalls the time when the Lord "passed over the houses of the Israelites in Egypt".